inciteful-xyz/inciteful-docs/quick-start.md

 - [Next Steps](#next-steps)

 # 1) Start with a Paper
 The easiest way to get started is by having a paper that covers a topic in which you are interested.
 You can either use the search box to type in the title or enter the [DOI](faq#what-is-a-doi) of the paper if you can't find it through the search.
 For this example we will attempt to find the latest papers about methods of measuring segregation.
-We will use the following as the source paper but you can use whatever you'd like:
+We will use the following as the `seed paper` but you can use whatever you'd like:

 [“Planning Dissonance” and the Bases for Stably Diverse Neighborhoods: The Case of South Seattle](https://inciteful.xyz/p/10.1111/cico.12224){:target="_blank"}

 # 2) Explore the Results
-At the top of the page we have information about the source paper such as the title, authors, journal it was published in, etc.  If they are available we also include links to the open access version of the article as well as the abstract.
-In addition to those we have basic stats about how many papers are citing this paper, how many papers the source paper cites, an open access link if applicable, as well as some information about the graph.
+At the top of the page we have information about the `seed paper` such as the title, authors, journal it was published in, etc.  If they are available we also include links to the open access version of the article as well as the abstract.
+In addition to those we have basic stats about how many papers are citing this paper, how many papers the `seed paper` cites, an open access link if applicable, as well as some information about the graph.

 <div style="text-align:center">
     <img src="assets/images/qs-graph-stats.png" />